A large number of public examinations take place throughout the school year, including GCSE, IGCSE, AS and A2, STEP and AEA exams.

 You must have a clear pencil case.
 Pencils, black pens, a rubber and ruler and any subject specific material ie a calculator, protractor, any texts books in an open book exam etc. Water bottles must be clear without any markings or measurements on them, any labels must have been removed.
 Please also memorise your candidate number, this can be found on your board entry statements.

-Please see our attached policy.
+Please see our attached policy below.